-9. Enduring the museum line for the Crown Jewels
+9. Enduring the Museum line for the Crown Jewels

+So do yourself a favor and skip the needlessly long wait.
 Instead, walk into the main courtyard where the Great Hall is located, and access the Crown Jewels from this line (More exactly, the crown jewels are located on the first floor of the Royal Palace and on the East side of Crown Square).

 10. Discussing the Trams

-11. Rubbing the nose of Greyfriar’s Bobby
+11. Rubbing Greyfriar’s Bobby Nose

-For those of you who aren’t in the know about local Scottish lore, Greyfriar’s Bobby was a Skye Terrier that became famous for allegedly spending 14 years guarding the grave of its owner until the dog himself died himself on 14 January 1872.
+For those of you who aren’t in the know about local Scottish lore, Greyfriar’s Bobby was a Skye Terrier that became famous for allegedly spending 14 years guarding the grave of his owner, until the dog himself died on 14 January 1872.

 12. Getting in the Way of Edinburgh University Students (Please, they have to get to class!)

 Make space for all the sleep deprived college kids who need to use this public space as an impromptu raceway (Come on guys, GPAs hang in the balance).

 13. Losing track of Time

-So don’t be like me and stay aware of the time so that you can do necessary things like visit attractions or grab dinner before everything closes (I literally didn’t know what to eat since by this point, most of the grocery stores and restaurants were already closed.
+Stay aware of the time so that you can do necessary things like grab dinner before everything closes (I literally didn’t know what to eat since by this point, most of the grocery stores and restaurants were already closed.
 Thank God for protein bars).

 14. Step Away from the Tourist Bars

-find them.
-You might even be tempted, for convenience sake, to head to one of the bars on either Grassmarket or Rose Street.
-Well don’t, at least not if you’re looking for a quiet drink, to meet a local, or hell, even get a drink at all.
-Sure, these watering holes can be a hoot (yup I said that) during the Fringe Festival and various sporting seasons, but those are the only two times at which such establishments are mildly acceptable.
-Step into these places any other time of the year and you
+But let’s be real, sometimes it can be a real pain in the ass to find them.
+You might even be tempted, for convenience sake, to head into one of the many Edinburgh Scotland bars on either Grassmarket or Rose Street.

+At least not if you’re looking for a quiet drink, to meet a local, or hell, even get a drink at all.
+Sure, these watering holes can be a hoot during the Fringe Festival and various sporting events, but those are the only two times when such establishments are mildly acceptable.

 ***I don’t drink so this information was expertly passed on to me by some insanely wise people.